 The Agricultural Amendment Act’s passing in 2018 meant that farmers could grow industrial hemp for commercial derivatives.
 These are nothing but products derived from industrial hemps, such as CBD items.
 Since the US government legalized industrial hemp’s cultivation and sale by passing the bill, there has been an increase in the number of CBD products available in the market.
 This CBD product proliferation is a good thing and can be a bad thing.

 When coupled with the unregulated market landscape, one understands how several adulterated and contaminated products hit CBD stores online and throughout the nation.
 Unfortunately, these items are not sourced from hemp plants of excellent quality.
 This puts the onus back on you as a customer to make sure that the location where the herbs are cultivated have quality soil.

 CBD is something that you would take into the body.
-Whether you inhale CBD, swallow it, add it to food and then consume it, or apply it on the skin, the body or its parts will absorb the substance.
-This is termed as ingesting CBD and when you do this, there must not be any toxic additives like pesticides and heavy metals.
+Whether you inhale CBD, swallow it, add it to food and then consume it, or apply it to the skin, the body or its parts will absorb the substance.
+This is termed ‘ingesting CBD’ and when you do this, there must not be any toxic additives like pesticides and heavy metals.
 So be sure to check where the plant is sourced the next time you shop CBD products.